dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 To do so, you can create a new file called `generate_schema_name.sql` under your macros folder with the following code:

-recommend adding file name for the jinja code (and all codes) so users know the file path:

 <File name='macros/generate_schema_name.sql'>

 ```jinja

 {% macro generate_schema_name(custom_schema_name, node) -%}